roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 # Frequently Asked Questions

-## How can I record data for Programning by Demonstration (PbD) a.k.a.
+## How can I record data for Programming by Demonstration (PbD) a.k.a.
 Learning from Demonstration (LfD)?

 First, if moving the robot by hand, you'll want some gravity compensation to help out.
 That's `[gcmp]` off `BasicCartesianControl`.
 Refer to the [BasicCartesianControl documentation](http://robots.uc3m.es/dox-kinematics-dynamics/group__BasicCartesianControl.html) for reference.